Vaginal Surgery Kansas City

 UROGYNECOLOGY OF KANSAS CITY | 913.262.3000

 Apical suspension surgery restores the support of the top of the vagina, which is also called the vaginal apex or vault, and helps to maintain sexual function.
 There are several procedures that address the apex.

-The sacral colpopexy can performed through an abdominal incision (about 3 to 4 inches long), laparoscopically (through 4 half inch incisions) or robotically.
+The sacral colpopexy can be performed through an abdominal incision (about 3 to 4 inches long), laparoscopically (through 4 half-inch incisions), or robotically.
 For more details regarding this procedure please click “robotic surgery”.